The Arc of Tennessee ®

 Opportunity to Participate in Assistive Technology Beta Project - The Arc Tennessee and the Department of Intellectual and Developmental Disabilities are looking for individuals with motor speech disorders and IDD between the ages of 16 and 60 to help test an award-winning assistive technology.
 We are working with a company called Voiceitt to beta test their speech recognition technology designed to help people with speech impairments to communicate and be understood.
 We are seeking individuals and their caregivers to participate in this beta testing project to provide honest feedback on the technology so that the company can create the best user experience possible.
 Those accepted for participation into the beta testing project will be compensated for their time, provided that they complete the requirements for the project.
 The project will last approximately 3-6 months (July-December 2019).
 Participants will be provided with the necessary technology during the testing period and have the option to continue using it beyond the testing period at a very low cost.
 To learn more about the Voiceitt technology, visit www.voiceitt.com.
 To be considered for participation in the project, please complete the application at www.tn.gov/didd/voiceitt.
 If you don’t have access to a computer or need assistance completing the application, contact Dean Fox at 615-248-5878 x304 or Dean Fox.

-Tenncare Connect is the new TennCare self-service web portal.
-By simplifying and streamlining the eligibility process for applicants, members, and partners, it helps Tennesseans covered by TennCare to manage their accounts and makes it easier to apply for and receive TennCare benefits.
+Tenncare Connect is the TennCare self-service web portal.
+It helps Tennesseans covered by TennCare manage their accounts and makes it easier to apply for and receive TennCare benefits.
 To read “What You Need to Know About TennCare Connect” click HERE.
 Applicants and members can create an account on the TennCare Connect website by using this link: www.tenncareconnect.tn.gov.

 Attention Siblings-in-Law: invitation to participate in Vanderbilt Kennedy Center's study for individuals 18+ years old who are married to a spouse who is a brother/sister to a person with intellectual and developmental disabilities.
 Anonymously share your experience, thoughts and feelings of being a sibling-in-law by accessing this link: